-In a time of peace, the government should exercise benevolence and maintain the justice of the kingdom; during the time of crisis, the government must not hesitate to use state powers to crush the enemies of the nation.
+In a time of peace, governments should exercise benevolence and courtesy; during a time of crisis, governments must not hesitate to use state power to ruthlessly crush the enemies of the nation, both external and internal.

 All Things Chinese

 Talking about the law.
-If countries under the Civil Law are more or less governed by rules, then the countries under the Common Law are in effect not ruled by the laws but by the lawyers, just like in ancient tribes that were ruled by priests, which is the society under the rule of man.
+If countries under Civil Law are more or less governed by rules, then the countries under Common Law are in effect not ruled by the laws but by the lawyers, just like in ancient tribes that were ruled by priests, which is the society under the rule of arbitrary wills of man.

-It is beginning to have multi-legal systems as in Britain where aspects of Sharia law is allowed, I suspect there are many who wish to push it further than they admit.
+It is beginning to have multi-legal systems as in Britain where aspects of Sharia law are allowed, I suspect there are many who wish to push it further than they admit.

-The liberal thing of the “progressive” left is thinking with their hearts and emotions and wishful thing of an ideological hope of everyone living in harmony as long as you accept there demands.
+The liberal thing of the “progressive” left is thinking with their hearts and emotions and wishful thinking of an ideological hope of everyone living in harmony as long as you accept their demands.